MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagsendersearchkey-canonical-property.md

 api_type:
 - COM
 ms.assetid: e15599c5-f40f-46a6-a726-7359efd09ff8
-description: "Contains the message sender's search key."
+description: "Contains the message sender's search key.
+This property must be set by the outgoing transport provider, which should never propagate any previous values."
 ---

 # PidTagSenderSearchKey Canonical Property